junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 > 3 Act: Act 1, inciting incident

-#### Act 1
+#### Act 1 Int.
+Vamp's Nest, Illinois - Night (Sam, Dean, Samuel, vamps); Ext.
+Purgatory (Dean, monsters); multiple (Cas)

+> (Sam POV → Cas POV)
+>
 > Dean gets killed when he's still vampire so he goes directly to purgatory
 >
 > (Sam is soulless the whole time)
 >
 > Cas goes desperate, blames himself, pushes Crowley/Alphas even further to find purgatory

-(**Warning word before chapter: This chapter has graphic depiction of violence and main character death**)
+(**Warning words before chapter:** This chapter includes strong graphic depiction of violence that may cause sudden shock and make reader uncomfortable.
+And includes temporary main character death.)

 <br>

 The impala is parked in the back alley by the two-story building.
 The place doesn't have light on, but some of the windows are broken, taste of copper and blood overflowing outside.
-One can only imagine how much blood must have been spilled inside the place for the outside to smell the same.
+One can only imagine how much blood must have been spilled inside the place for the outside to smell the same filth.

 Sam and his grandfather hurry out of their van, rushing into the place, machete ready in hands.

 There are bodies without head all the way from the stairs leading to the main hall.
-A long red carpet made of blood -- but not human blood, vampire's.
+A long red carpet made of blood  welcomes them.

 Sam glances at the separated heads rolling around on the floor, seeing fangs with dripping blood.
 None of them move an inch anymore.

 Samuel sees the same, catching his grandson's eyes, nodding at the only entrance leading to the larger opening.
-Both of them walk fast and quiet, trained hunter steps.
+Both of them walk fast and quiet, in trained hunter steps.

 The place is quiet.
 Too quiet.
 Even their silent footsteps might become the source of an echo.